 Travel Tips

-• Wear sturdy shoes as some sections of the wooden stairs are steep.
+• Wear sturdy sneakers or closed-toe shoes with good grip as the stairs are steep and narrow.

 Park Entrance Fee: